Magma Values and Mental Models: How We Think About Successful Startups

 Treat entrepreneurs how we wanted to be treated as entrepreneurs - Magma is made up of entrepreneurs.
 Our goal is to treat you how we wished we’d been treated when we had our own startups.
 Treat your team how you'd want to be treated if you were an employee.
 Watch our video about how and why we got started.

-Treat company money and our investment as if it were your own money - What decisions would you make if the money in the company came 100% from your own pocket?
+Treat company money as a tool.
+Treat investments as if it were your own money - Money is a tool.
+We don't spend extravagantly, but we do spend to solve problems.
+Think about investments as if were your own money.
 Use this as a lens to make your spending decisions.
 Read more from Fred Wilson.

 Yes is best, No is second best.
 Maybe is worst.
 Try to give a clear yes or no in all situations.
 A "maybe" means you have to keep the brainspace and can be a big waste of time.
 A corollary to this is Derek Sivers' Hell Yes or No.